-In addition to study protocols, SSP manuals (generally referred to as just SSP) are prepared as stand-alone instructional and reference resources to guide conduct of HPTN studies at each site.
-SSP manuals contain links to applicable DAIDS policies and manuals (such as the DAIDS SCORE Manual and the Manual for Expedited Reporting of Adverse Events to DAIDS) and provide detailed standardized instructions for conducting protocol-specified procedures.
+In addition to study protocols, an SSP manual is prepared as an instructional and reference resource to guide conduct of HPTN studies at each site.
+SSP manuals contain links to applicable DAIDS policies and manuals (such as the DAIDS SCORE manual and the Manual for Expedited Reporting of Adverse Events to DAIDS) and provide detailed standardized instructions for conducting protocol-specified procedures.
 The manuals are available upon request to the US FDA, other government and regulatory authorities, and site IRBs/ECs.